-As at January 31, 2015, the Company has obligations to issue 3,640,000 shares under the Company's Bonus Share Plan.
-The Company has received shareholder approval for the Bonus Shares of Milestones 1 - 4 and regulatory approval for Milestones 1, 2 and 3.
-Milestone 4 represents commencement of commercial production at NorthMet at a time when the Company has not less than 50% ownership interest and is subject to regulatory approval.
+As at July 31, 2015, the Company has obligations to issue 3,640,000 shares under Milestone 4 of the Company's Bonus Share Plan.
+Milestone 4 represents commencement of commercial production at NorthMet at a time when the Company has not less than 50% ownership interest.
+At the Company's Annual General Meeting of shareholders held on June 17, 2008, the disinterested shareholders approved the bonus shares for Milestone 4.
+Regulatory approval is required prior to issuance of these shares.

-The consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of operations.
+While these condensed interim consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of operations, there are conditions that cast substantial doubt on that assumption.

-Liquidity risk is the risk the Company will not be able to meet its financial obligations as they become due and arises through the excess of financial obligations over available financial assets due at any point in time.
-As at January 31, 2015, PolyMet had cash of \$9.301 million and a working capital deficiency of \$31.672 million primarily due to the \$33.451 million convertible debt due to Glencore becoming a current liability on the basis it matures on September 30, 2015.
-If Glencore does not exchange the convertible debt for common shares, PolyMet will need to renegotiate the agreement or raise sufficient funds to repay the debt.
-While in the past the Company has been successful in renegotiating debt and closing financing agreements, there can be no assurance it will be able to do so again.
+As at July 31, 2015, PolyMet had cash of \$9.168 million and a working capital deficiency of \$59.093 million primarily due to the \$34.240 million secured convertible debt and \$24.533 million secured non-convertible debt due to Glencore being classified as current liabilities.
+If Glencore does not exchange the convertible debt for common shares upon maturity, PolyMet will need to renegotiate the agreement or raise sufficient funds to repay this debt along with the non-convertible debt.